Parotta (Layered Paratha)

 1. Measure and add all ingredients to a large bowl (flour, egg, ghee, semolina, milk, salt and sugar).

-2. Using a wooden spoon mix the ingredients well till all the flour is moistened and the dough starts to hold together.
+2. Using a wooden spoon, mix the ingredients well till all the flour is moistened and the dough starts to hold together.
 Do not be tempted to add more milk.
-You will find that after mixing a while, the amount we have added is sufficient to moisten the dough.
+You will find that after mixing for a while, the amount we have added is sufficient to moisten the dough.

-5. Make a soft smooth ball of dough.
+5. Make a soft, smooth ball of dough.
 It should bounce back slightly when poked.
-Lift this ball of dough and place in an oiled bowl.
+Lift this ball of dough and place it in an oiled bowl.
 No more kneading.

 6. Rub the surface of the ball of dough with a little bit of oil.